 What does David Hewlett remember about working with Jewel Staite?

 I was a huge fan of Firefly and I arrived on set so excited to meet her.
 But what I was met with—this poor woman in full lizard makeup?!

 I was devastated!
 I thought she’d be miserable and that we’d blown our chance of having her on the show and that we’d never see her again.

-Would you have done the (in)famous kiss with Paul McGillion in Duet if Martin Gero hadn’t tricked the two of you into thinking the other had agreed to it first?
-What was that scene like behind the scenes?
+Would David Hewlett have done the (in)famous kiss with Paul McGillion in Duet if Martin Gero hadn’t tricked the them into thinking the other had agreed to it first?

 Ha!
 Is that what he told you!?
 I don’t remember any trickery being required—just a great script and lips like sugar!